mtask/mtask.github.io/_posts/2020-04-18-nginx-client-certs.md

 Those intermediate certificates have been used to issue certificates into all kinds of internal services.

 Now imagine you have a new service that should only allow access when the client's certificate is issued by a specific intermediate certificate.
-To achieve this kind of restriction I will briefly demonstrate another NGINX variable:
+To achieve this kind of restriction I will briefly demonstrate another Nginx variable:

 > *$ssl_client_i_dn returns the “issuer DN” string of the client certificate for an established SSL connection according to RFC 2253 (1.11.6);*
 >